hpcleuven/VscDocumentation/source/compute/portal/ondemand/rstudio-server.rst

    .. tab-item:: VUB
       :sync: vub

-      A very large number of widely used R packages are available via the following modules, which are loaded by default:
+      A very large number of widely used R packages are already available by default.
+The following modules are always loaded with RStudio:

       - ``R-bundle-CRAN`` - packages for general usage available on the `CRAN
         <https://cran.r-project.org/>`__ website